devsuoa/workshop-one-2019/README.md

  4) Type ```npm start```
  5) Installation will take place, afterwards a QR code should appear in the terminal
  6) Open the expo app on your phone and scan the QR code
+ Note: If you are on an iPhone, the Expo app may not have a built in QR code scanner- just use your phones camera instead!

 &nbsp;
 &nbsp;